kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 If we have a signed 8-bit integer, e.g. `int8_t` (with the range
 from `std::numeric_limits<int8_t>::min()` in C++, or `INT8_MIN` in C,
 to `std::numeric_limits<int8_t>::max()` in C++, or `INT8_MAX` in C),
 with the lowest value `std::numeric_limits<int8_t>::min()` (`INT8_MIN`) and we decrement such a value then we can get the _Undefined Behavior_!
 (Here and below, for brevity and simplicity, the integer promotion rules are ignored, i.e. it is assumed that the 8-bit value is _not_ extended to 16-bit or 32-bit value then decremented _without the overflow_ and then the least significant byte is saved back to the 8-bit integer, all in _fully defined_ way.
-We assume that any sigend integer type (`int8_t`, `int16_t`, etc.) and/or all of those types can be implemented using `int` (or using a type larger than `int`) on some implementations)
+We assume that any signed integer type (`int8_t`, `int16_t`, etc.) and/or all of those types can be implemented using `int` (or using a type larger than `int`) on some implementations)
 The same is for incrementing the highest value `std::numeric_limits<int8_t>::max()` (`INT8_MAX`).
 It is emphasized, not just the _value_ is undefined, but the whole _behavior_ is undefined.